kamryns/curly-spork/docs/TestCorrections.md

 <tr>
 <td>1</td>
 <td>
 B - Only 2 connections must be removed before Device T can no longer communicate with Device U because Device U is only connected to 2 other devices.
+I said 4 connections because I was only looking at Device T.
 </td>
 </tr>

 <tr>
 <td>6</td>
 <td>
 A and D - They both display integers from 1-20 that aren't divisible by 3, then after 20 it terminates.
+I said B and C because I was thinking the opposite logic.
 </td>
 </tr>

 <tr>
 <td>7</td>
 <td>
 D - The procedure returns the sum of integers from 1 to n, not the product of integers.
+I don't know why I was thinking it was the product, but looking at it now it is very obvious that it's the sum.
 </td>
 </tr>

 <tr>
 <td>13</td>
 <td>
 C - They would be charged $5 for the first 25, then after that $7 for each additional unit.
+I just switched around the 7 and 5 because I mixed up the logic.
 </td>
 </tr>